-Simba is a member of the World Economic Forum’s Global Future Council on Entrepreneurship for 2018-19.
-He was named by Forbes Magazine as one of the 30 Most Promising Young Entrepreneurs In Africa in both 2016 and 2018, and was recognised by the Africa Youth Awards as one of the 2016 100 Most Influential Young Africans.
-Afk Insider magazine named him among 12 Most Promising African Entrepreneurs of 2016, while in 2017 Africa.com named him among 40 Africans Under 40 – Making It in Africa.
+In both 2018 & 2016 Simba has been named by Forbes Magazine as one of Africa’s 30 most promising & inspirational young entrepreneurs in Africa.
+Simba has also been recognised by the Africa Youth Awards as one of 100 most Influential Young Africans of the year.
+Afk Insider magazine named him among 12 Most Promising African Entrepreneurs of 2016 whilst in 2017 Africa.com named him among 40 Africans Under 40 – Making It In Africa.
 Africa Innovation Summit listed Simba’s project as one of the Top 50 Innovations in Africa for 2018.
-In October of 2018, the Institut Choiseul of France named him as one of Africa’s 200 Economic Leaders for Tomorrow.
+In October of 2018 the Institut Choiseul of France named Simba as one of Africa’s 200 economic leaders of tomorrow.
 The Zimbabwe chapter of the Junior Chamber International named Simba as one of the 2018 Ten Outstanding Young Persons of Zimbabwe.

 All Africa Business Leadership Awards by CNBC Africa and Forbes Africa nominated Simba for innovator of the year and young businessman of the year.
 Simba was also named in the Destiny Man Power of 40 2018 Report which chronicles the most dynamic young men in the subcontinent and the young independents Southern Africa Development Community (SADC) top 100 trailblazers for 2018.
 The Foremag Top 10 African Men Under 40 Making a Difference in Africa 2019.